 NAIBA Authors: How To Promote Yourself

-- NAIBA invites all authors currently living in our region to join as Associate members and have a profile profile in a NAIBA newsletter.
-Our goal is to better connect NAIBA authors and their book with our member stores by listing author contact information and details about their books and store events.
+- NAIBA invites all authors currently living in our region to join as Author Members.
+Yearly dues are $150.
+Our goal is to better connect NAIBA authors and their books with our member stores by listing author contact information and details about their books and store events.

 - Discounted exhibiting fees for our annual conference

-- Advertising opportunities in our Summer & Holiday Catalogs, NAIBAhood News e-newsletter, and tradeshow program
+- Advertising opportunities in our Summer & Holiday Catalogs, NAIBAhood News e-newsletter, and various other ad options

 - NAIBA Independent Bestseller List e-mailed weekly

-- List of member stores with snail mail addresses
+- A mailing list of snail mail addresses for member stores

 Service for Authors That Are Out There: